pymacaron/pages/async.md

-worker loads your swagger api files in just the same way as the [pymacaron server](https://github.com/pymacaron/pymacaron/blob/master/pymacaron/__init__.py), imports all the modules containing your endpoint implementations and emulates a Flask context including the current user's authentication details.
+worker loads your swagger api files in just the same way as the [pymacaron server](https://github.com/pymacaron/pymacaron/blob/master/pymacaron/__init__.py), imports all the modules containing your endpoint implementations and emulates a Flask context including the current user's authentication token.
 That way, code executed asynchronously in a celery task sees exactly the same context as code executing synchronously in the endpoint method.